techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 When a dial by name search returns multiple people with the same name, the results can now be enhanced by appending additional information after the name.
 This makes it easier for callers to reach the correct person.

-The default is to only say the name however, the office or department information can now be added as part of the results.
+The default is to only say the name however, the office, or department information can now be added as part of the results.

 For more information, see: